Who Was Newton?

-Sir Isaac Newton’s past is overflowing with achievements thourought many fields, such as physics, mathematics and optics.
-Here are some of his most incedible work:
+Sir Isaac Newton’s past is overflowing with achievements throughout many fields, such as physics, mathematics and optics.
+Here are some of his most incredible work:

 Laws of Motion – Law 1